maueroats/teaching/content/intermediate-cs/sem1review/sem-review-5.md

 ---
-title: "I.5 Semeseter I Review 5"
+title: "I.5 Semester I Review 5"
 date: 2018-01-25T09:48:45-06:00
 weight: 50
 draft: false
 #type: slide
 #theme: white
+description: "The drifter animation that takes little or big steps while moving."
 ---

+## Drifter

 **Drifter**.
 A circle moves around inside a rectangle.
 There are two different modes of motion: small steps (activated by "s") and big steps (activated by "b").
 The arrows let you move the circle.

+Example: `s left left` moves two small steps left, then `b up right up` takes three big steps (up, right, and up in that order).

-## Lite Review Questions
+## Extras: Lite Review Questions

 1. Take a posn and a color.
 Give a new color that has: